electrovir/gamepad-poc/README.md

 10. Safari does not support haptic feedback (rumbling) at all.
 11. Safari will stop reading inputs (I'm guessing it pauses `requestAnimationFrame`) when it's not the focused app (in the background).
 Other browsers will continue to update.
 12. Chromium browsers restrict controller connections to a max of 4.
+13. Sometimes this controller will connect to Firefox but it fails to read any input.
+Might be my code, but it works in all other browsers so far.

 ## Naming